-Wind turbine noise is often assessed for the presence of any special audible characteristics that may cause subjective annoyance and therefore increased impact on adjacent noise sensitive areas.
-The characteristics that are typically assessed include tonality, amplitude modulation, intermittency, low-frequency noise, and infrasound.
+Wind turbine noise is often assessed for the presence of any special audible characteristics that may cause subjective annoyance and, therefore, increased impact on adjacent noise sensitive areas.
+The characteristics that are typically assessed include tonality, amplitude modulation, intermittency, low-frequency noise and infrasound (low frequency sound).